4th-earth/site-fourth-earth/content/sprinkles.md

 |Medium |2          |minus 2       |
 |Heavy  |3          |minus 3       |

-Players MAY apply different modifications for specific areas of the Character.
+Players MAY apply different modifications for specific areas of the Character (being hit where a Character isn't armored, for example).

 ## Scale